 “Provisioning a network token” refers to the step you take to convert a PAN into a network token.
 This is the critical step that signals to an issuer that your company is establishing a relationship with a cardholder that will persist over time.
 Every time you use the network token for a transaction, that context is accessible to the issuer.

-You can provision a network token on POST: /tokenize
+Using our Toucan test values, you can test provisioning a network token on POST: /tokenize

 Transacting With a Network Token